bitcraze/bitcraze-website/src/documentation/system/positioning/ligthouse-positioning-system.md

 To use the Lighthouse positioning system, the {% poplink lighthouse-deck %}
 should be installed on all {% id_link product-crazyflie-2-1 %} that needs to be tracked.

-One to two Lighthouse Base Stations must be installed in the room.
+Two or more Lighthouse Base Stations must be installed in the room.

 For more information on how to combine the components of the Crazyflie ecosystem, please see the {% id_link buy-guide %}.
 {% endrow_text%}